dokku/dokku/plugins/plugins/README.md

 This plugin provides the `plugins` commands for managing plugins in Dokku, including the `plugins-install` command that triggers the `install` script for each plugin.

+It also includes the functionality that executes command and subcommand scripts for each plugin.